Townsquare Media: As Regent Communications

-Townsquare Media was established as Regent Communications by Terry Jacobs in 1994.
-Jacobs was formerly the CEO of Jacor Communications, a radio broadcasting company which he created in 1979.
+Townsquare Media was established as Regent Communications by Terry Jacobs in 1994, after Sam Zell purchased the company he founded in 1979, Jacor Communications.
 Bill Stakelin later shared chief status in the company with Jacobs, and the two established JS Communications, later selling Regent to Jacor in 1997.
 Stakelin and Jacobs resurrected the Regent name to replace JS, with approval by Jacor.
 Jacobs left the company in 2005.

 On October 27, 2008, Regent Broadcasting joined Radiolicious and began streaming on the iPhone and iPod Touch.
 Regent is the first major radio group to contract for all of its streaming stations to be available through the Radiolicious application.

 As Townsquare Media

 Regent filed for Chapter 11 bankruptcy protection on March 1, 2010, with $211.3 million in debt, $166.5 million in assets, and a pre-arranged plan for exiting bankruptcy, with the United States Bankruptcy Court for the District of Delaware.
 The filing plan made Oaktree Capital Management the majority owner of Regent after the bankruptcy and gave the old shareholders 12.8 cents per share.
 After the privatization, the company was renamed Townsquare Media by its co-founders Steven Price, Stuart Rosenstein, Alex Berkett, Dhruv Prasad, and Scott Schatz.
 Gap Broadcasting Group, another radio group owned by Oaktree, was merged into Townsquare, giving it ownership of 171 radio stations in 36 markets.

 In December 2010, the company began to expand its digital media operations, overhauling its stations' websites and launching a new country music news website known as Taste of Country.

 Townsquare acquired a number of stations from Double O Radio in August 2011.

 On April 30, 2012, Townsquare Media announced a deal to acquire 55 stations in 11 markets from Cumulus Media, in exchange for Townsquare's stations in the markets of Bloomington and Peoria, IL and $126 million.

 On August 24, 2012, Townsquare reached a deal to acquire the MOG Music Network, an advertising network for music blogs.
 The network was part of MOG, a streaming music service that had previously reached a deal to be acquired by Beats Electronics.

 On October 1, 2012, Townsquare Media created Townsquare Interactive.
 Townsquare Interactive is the digital marketing division of Townsquare Media and focuses on creating comprehensive web presences for small businesses across the United States.

 In June 2013, Townsquare announced it would acquire a number of music-related blogs from AOL, including The Boombox, The Boot, and Noisecreep, along with ComicsAlliance.
 The deal came following the abrupt shutdown of AOL's Music division in April 2013.